vScripter/MCPoshTools/README.md

 # MCPoshTools PowerShell Module

-MCPoshTools is a collection of functions that were written to aid in the support of CSRA internal as well as client systems and environments.
+MCPoshTools is a collection of functions that were written to aid in the support of varios systems and environments..

 ## Contributing